tercen/fastq_to_counts_docker_operator/README.md

 `Length`                | numeric, the length of the transcript `EffectiveLength`                | numeric, the effective transcript length `TPM` | numeric, the number of transcripts per million reads `NumReads` | numeric, salmon’s estimate of the number of reads mapping to each transcript

 ##### Details
 The output relations let can then be combined with other samples to perform analysis using the DESeq2 operator or the single-cell RNA-seq operators.

+_H. sapiens_ transcriptome taken from ["Ensembl release 103"](http://ftp.ensembl.org/pub/release-103/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz).

 #### References
 Patro, R., Duggal, G., Love, M. I., Irizarry, R. A., & Kingsford, C. (2017).
 Salmon provides fast and bias-aware quantification of transcript expression.
 Nature Methods.